Skip to content

 Funding your Study Abroad Program

 KU Study Abroad can do personalized financial aid and scholarship advising for students.
 Please visit 108 Lippincott Hall or call 785-864-3742 to set up an appointment.
-KU students who qualify for financial aid in the form of Stafford and/or other loans, Federal Grants, and KU or outside scholarships may apply the aid to the cost of a study abroad program.
+KU students who qualify for financial aid in the form of federal and/or other loans, federal grants, and KU or outside scholarships may apply the aid to the cost of a study abroad program.

-KU Study Abroad supplemental scholarships are available to KU degree seeking students.
+KU Study Abroad & Global Engagement Scholarships are available to KU degree-seeking students.
 Applications are available online.
-The scholarship application deadline is March 1 for Summer, March 15th for Fall and Academic Year programs and October 1 for Spring, Winter Break and Spring Break programs.
+The scholarship application deadline is February 15 for Summer, March 1 for Fall and Academic Year programs, and October 1 for Spring, Winter Break, and Spring Break programs.

 For additional scholarship opportunities visit: www.studyabroad.ku.edu/other-scholarship-opportunities